github-app-test/power-demo/README.md

 This is a demo of power!

 Power comes in all shapes and sizes.
-For example, a small circle.
+For example, a small circle or a big square.